-Out of all, accounting software, inventory software, payroll software, customer relationship management (CRM) software, specific software for planning and scheduling, and the most popular of them all- enterprise resource planning (ERP) software.
+Out of all, accounting software, inventory software, payroll software, customer relationship management (CRM) software, specific software for planning and scheduling, are the popular ones.

-However, the scope of this blog doesn’t allow us to discuss the other software at length, and instead compels us to focus on the difference between accounting and ERP software.
+However, the scope of this blog doesn’t allow us to discuss the other software at length.
+Instead, it drives us to focus on the difference between accounting and ERP software.

-What is an accounting software?
+What is an Accounting Software?